thephpleague/climate/README.md

 You can keep using the `addArt` method to add as many directories as you'd like.

-And, if you've got some time on your hands, you can style your art using the style tags, as in the case of 'fancy-bender':
+Bonus: If you've got some time on your hands, you can style your art using the style tags, as in the case of 'fancy-bender':

 ```asciidoc
 <blue>     ( )</blue>